mongodb/docs-app-services/source/includes/cli-login.rst

-Use your MongoDB Cloud API Key to log in:
+Use your MongoDB Atlas Admin API Key to log in:

 .. code-block:: shell